croatproject/Croat/README.md

 ```
 ---
-This code is heavily based on ByteCoin and Forknote
+This code is based on ByteCoin and Forknote
 https://github.com/amjuarez/bytecoin
 https://github.com/forknote/forknote